danielpuehringer/01556470-object-detection-for-construction-site-timelapses/Assignment2-Hacking.md

 - Validation: F1=0.889

 ## Detailed task breakdown with amount of time I spent on each task
-The following lists my tasks in chronoloigal order and adds the aprox time spent
+The following lists my tasks in chronological order and adds the approx time spent

 - [3h] **Prerequisites and setup**: Trying to get MMDet to work
   - sadly I started of with the MMDet repo instead of my own, which led to an embarassing problems as soon as I wanted to push my commits